jlhf80/Regression-House-Prices/RegressionHousePrices.md

 Least Absolute Shrinkage and Selection Operator (LASSO) is a technique in regression that provides variable selection.
 The idea is reduce the size of coefficients so that the regression model generalizes better when applied to new data.
 I.e. to improve the prediction accuracy.

-Ridge regression has similiar goals, however, Ridge regressopm will not set a coefficient to zero.
+Ridge regression has similiar goals, however, Ridge regression will not set a coefficient to zero.
 As well, it is noted that Ridge regression can handle multicollinearity (Applied Predictive Modeling).

 Elastic Net Regression allows us to utilize a combination of LASSO and Ridge penalties and tune for an effective combination of each to reduce error.